Digitizeit-se/Harmonice/docs/source/channels.rst

 The channel "plug-in" is what is used by the worker manger to pass work from one worker to the next.

-Types built in by default
+Channels built in by default
 ------------

 .. toctree::

-   introduction
-   configuration
-   channels
+   azureservicebuschannel
+   diskchannel
+   inmemorybound
+   inmemoryunbound
+   rabbitmqchannel

 Configuration
 ------------